mathsclub-iiserk/mathsclub-iiserk.github.io/articles/_posts/2021-08-16-least-squares-method.md

 $A\hat{\boldsymbol{x}}$, lies as close as possible to $\boldsymbol{b}$.
-Note that this corresponds to minimizing the square of the length $\Vert A\hat{\boldsymbol{x}} - \boldsymbol{b}\Vert^2$, which is exactly the sum of squares of deviations.
-Thus, we break down the vector $\boldsymbol{b}$ into the components
+Note that this corresponds to minimizing the square of the length $\Vert A\hat{\boldsymbol{x}} - \boldsymbol{b}\Vert^2$, which is exactly the sum of squares of deviations componentwise.
+Thus, we break down the vector
+$\boldsymbol{b}$ into

 $$
     \boldsymbol{b} = A\hat{\boldsymbol{x}} + \boldsymbol{r}.